sciZer0/7/v/README.md

 Currently, consumers/users — predominantly younger generations — are increasingly willing to pay a premium for products and services of brands aligning with their values.

-The values in general reflect the publuc request for more justness and moralness.
+The values in general reflect people's request for more justness and moralness.

 For now, the scope is limited to businesses but most likely might be extended.